 You may not think of New School as a place to study theater, but the Kids’ Cabaret gives children the opportunity to do exactly that.
 For three weeks in July, kids take musical theater classes that incorporate singing, acting, and dancing, plus prop and set design.
 Team building is explored through theater games, script-writing exercises, and improvisation.
 The session culminates in performances of songs, scenes, and dance from the musical theater repertoire.

-Underground Railway Theater provides training for young people ages 6-16 through classes and intensive programs.
+Underground Railway Theater provides training for young people ages 7 and up through classes and intensive programs.
 Aspiring theater artists learn alongside URT Teaching Artists and CST professionals, skills in script analysis, ensemble building, puppetry, mask, and performance.
 Summer theater offerings include character study, comedy and Shakespeare.
 A CIT program is available to ages 13 and up.

-In addition to summer music camps and classes, Brookline Music School offers kids ages 7-12 a comprehensive musical theater program called Curtain Call.
+In addition to summer music camps and classes, Brookline Music School offers kids ages 7 to 12 a comprehensive musical theater program called Curtain Call.
 Over the course of three weeks, students work from the ground up to bring together a final production.
-As they work and play, they learn about script writing, prop and set design, singing, acting, dancing, and teamwork.
+As they work and play, they learn about scriptwriting, prop and set design, singing, acting, dancing, and teamwork.

 During each two-week session of Beaver Off-Broadway, campers learn the ins and outs of theater production.
 They develop skills in acting, costume design, set building, and stage makeup as they produce a musical.
 At the end of the session, they put on a show for family and friends.

-Children entering grades 3 to 6 and 5 to 8 spend two weeks together creating original and kid-friendly productions with the help of the instructors at Arlington Center for the Arts.
+Children entering grades 3 to 6 spend two weeks together creating original and kid-friendly productions with the help of the instructors at Arlington Center for the Arts.
 They get to create costumes, scenery, and props in addition to performing, and their days are balanced with plenty of outdoor time.

-If your kid loves to perform, but you want him to spend the summer outdoors, Theater in the Open just might be the answer.
+If your kids love to perform, but you want them to spend the summer outdoors, Theater in the Open just might be the answer.
 The Summer Arts Workshop is for kids ages 6-16 who want to explore and be creative.
 The summer camps range from two-week sessions to six-week sessions, all culminating in performances.

-LINX's has long highlighted the performance arts on its extensive camp menu, but many kids will be thrilled this summer with the addition of Broadway Theater Camp.
+LINX's has long highlighted the performance arts on its extensive camp menu, but for little thespians their Broadway Theater Camp option is the perfect fit.
 For kids entering grades 2 to 8, the camp emphasizes Broadway techniques in designing sets, learning direction, and, of course, performing on the stage (for both parents and other campers).
 There's also room in their acclaimed general theater camp for children going into kindergarten through 8th grade.